 The School must ensure that appropriate security measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
-This is in relation to data belonging to both staff and pupils.
-As such, no member of staff is permitted to remove personal data from School premises, whether in paper or electronic form and wherever stored, without prior consent of the Headteacher or Bursar.
+Risk and impact assessments shall be conducted in accordance with guidance given by the ICO: A Guide to Data Protection Principles electronic form and wherever stored, without prior consent of the Headteacher or Bursar.
 Where a worker is permitted to take data offsite it will need to be encrypted.
-(See Online Policy.)
+(See Online Safety Policy.)